n8n-io/n8n-docs/docs/courses/level-one/chapter-2.md

 ### Settings

 The **Settings** section includes several options for node design and executions.
-In this case, we'll configure only the final two settings, which set the node's appearance in the Editor UI's canvas.
+In this case, we'll configure only the final two settings, which set the node's appearance in the Editor UI canvas.

 In the **Hacker News node** Settings, edit:

 - **Notes**: Get the 10 latest articles.
 /// note | Node notes
-It's often helpful, especially for complex or shared workflows, to add a short description in the node about what it does.
+It's often helpful to add a short description in the node about what it does.
+This is especially helpful for complex or shared workflows!
 ///
 - **Display note in flow?**: toggle to true<br/>
 This option will display the Note under the node in the canvas.